 Parameters

 Component interaction parameters allow you to pass data to components during their creation.
 For example, you can pass a user ID to ban or the content of a message to send.
-By default, parameters are separated by a colon (:
+By default, parameters are separated by a colon (:), but this behavior can be customized by setting ParameterSeparator in the configuration.
+This guide assumes the default separator is used.

 Type Readers